yoramzarai/geneanot/README.md

 print(t_info['transcript_name'], t_info['transcript_v_id'], t_info['transcript_ver'])
 ```

-## Transcript and mRNA tables
+## Transcript and RNA tables

 The transcript table lists the exons and introns in the transcript.
 Following is a **partial** transcript table of the transcript `ENST00000275493`.
 ![here](https://github.com/yoramzarai/geneanot/blob/main/metadata/figs/partial_transcript_table.png)

-The mRNA table lists the exons in the RNA, and in case of protein-coding transcripts, maps the ORF to the exons.
+The RNA table lists the exons in the RNA, and in case of protein-coding transcripts, maps the ORF to the exons.
 Following is the mRNA table of the transcript `ENST00000275493`.

 ![here](https://github.com/yoramzarai/geneanot/blob/main/metadata/figs/mRNA_table.png)

-Here `mRNA_NT_region` gives the mRNA bp count, `ORF_NT_region` gives the ORF bp count, `ORF_AA_region` gives the protein AA count, and `next_exon_frame_alignment` gives the codon phase (i.e., number of bps required in the next exon to complete the last codon in this exon).
+Here `mRNA_NT_region` gives the mRNA bp count, `ORF_NT_region` gives the ORF bp count, `ORF_AA_region` gives the protein AA count, and `next_exon_frame_alignment` gives the codon phase (i.e., number of bps required in the next exon to complete the last codon in the current exon).

 ```python
 # Transcript table